UW-UPL/resources/README.md

 - [Vanilla Todo](https://github.com/morris/vanilla-todo): A github repository in which the developer details his approach to creating a Todo app (basic exercise for people learning frontend development and React) using vanilla JavaScript, HTML, and CSS.
 If you are interested in the engineering underlying frontend development, this will make you drool.
 - [JavaScript xv6](https://nullpo-head.github.io/emcc-gaia-simu/xv6.html): An implementation of xv6 (the operating system we hack on in CS 537) in JavaScript, which is crazy.
 It even has a game of 2048 built in.
 - [Writing a C compiler in 500 lines of Python](https://vgel.me/posts/c500/): A blog post on someone's approach to writing a simple C compiler in 500 lines of Python.
 The author holds your hand and walks you through the process of compiler development.
+- [Writing a NES Emulator in Rust](https://bugzmanov.github.io/nes_ebook/chapter_1.html): An in-depth series on writing an NES emulator in Rust.
+Not for the faint of heart.
+- [NES Emulator in Lisp](https://github.com/samanthadoran/potential-disco): A github repository of someone's NES emulator written in Common Lisp.

 ### Useful blogs and posts